RsTaK/Articles/article.md

 <p style="text-align: left;">

 **Yes**.
-Although they work together to harness the power of Data, they differ from each other in terms of their job roles.
+Although they work together to harness the power of data, they differ from each other in terms of their job roles.

 Let's take a small example to clear this out.